 4. Take part in exercise programs targeting fall prevention and keep up with your rehabilitation program.

 One of the most evidence-based and effective methods of fall prevention after surgery is exercise training.
 Exercise programs that specifically target fall prevention are the most effective, usually involving balance training, muscle strengthening, and education about how to safely fall if it cannot be prevented.
 These programs can be done in group settings or can be prescribed to be done at home.
-Tai Chi practice has also been shown to improve balance in older adults, and can be used later in the rehab process as a way to improve confidence and reduce the fall risk when leaving the house.
+Tai Chi practice has also been shown to improve balance in older adults, and can be used later in the rehab process as a way to improve confidence and reduce the fall risk when leaving the house..
+Fall prevention is extremely important, but it is equally as important to learn how to fall and how to get up safely.

 Therapeutic exercise is of the utmost importance when recovering from a hip or knee replacement or ACL surgery.
 The Curovate - ACL, Knee Replacement, and Hip Replacement Physiotherapy app contains much of the information discussed in this blog and more about the rehab process.
-Curovate’s many features include: guided exercises, rehab reminders, and progress tracking all from the convenience of your phone.
+Curovate’s many features include: guided exercises, rehab reminders,progress tracking and the ability to measure your range of motion all from the convenience of your phone.
 Click on the links below to download the Curovate app!

 1. Jørgensen CC, Kehlet H; Lundbeck Foundation Centre for Fast-track Hip and Knee Replacement Collaborative Group.
 Fall-related admissions after fast-track total hip and knee arthroplasty - cause of concern or consequence of success?.
 Clin Interv Aging.
 2013;8:1569-1577.